-Don't get me wrong, I would absolutely love to go to New York and visit your gallery opening.
-But you seem to have missed one minor detail – I'm based in Manchester, UK.
+Don't get me wrong; I'd love to go to New York and visit your gallery opening.
+But you seem to have missed one minor detail – I'm in Manchester, UK.
 That's England.
 Over 3,000 miles away.
-Unless you're prepared to pay for the flight, expenses, hotel accommodation... oh, and my standard day rate whilst I'm away, then no – sadly, I cannot attend your event.
+Unless you're prepared to pay for the flight, expenses, hotel accommodation – oh, and my standard day rate while I'm away, then no – sadly, I cannot attend your event.

 9. You send us a great press release with no embargo, then tell us we can't cover the story

 It's so frustrating to receive a wonderful press release and images, only to be told that we can't cover it.
-You might have been told by your client that things are on hold.
+Your client might have told you that things are on hold.
 Or you may have struck a deal with a bigger and better media title which wants exclusivity.
 It's incredibly frustrating to tease us like that.

 10. You send us a press release that has already been featured on other blogs

-11. Your press release is long-winded and full of gushing quotes, not key facts
+11. Your press release is wordy and full of gushing quotes, not key facts